Dawid Plizga

-Dawid Plizga (born 17 November 1985) is a Polish professional football manager and former player who is currently the assistant manager of II liga club Podbeskidzie Bielsko-Biała.
+Dawid Plizga (born 17 November 1985) is a Polish professional football manager and former player who is currently the assistant manager of I liga club Podbeskidzie Bielsko-Biała.

 Club career

 Previously, he played for GKS Katowice.
 He lost almost all of 2006 recovering from a serious injury.

 In June 2011, he joined Jagiellonia Białystok on a three-year contract.

 On 9 July 2019, Plizga joined III liga club ROW 1964 Rybnik.

 International career

 On 10 December 2010, Plizga made his debut for the Poland national team in a friendly against Bosnia and Herzegovina.

 On 6 February 2011, he scored his first senior international goal in a 1–0 friendly win over Moldova.